Appealing to the State Board of Equalization

 The SBOE Public Portal provides up-to-date information regarding the status of appeals before the board.

-The county board of equalization is a panel of five to seven persons empowered to hear complaints of a taxpayer and make certain changes to disputed assessments.
+The county board of equalization is a panel of five or more persons empowered to hear complaints of a taxpayer and make certain changes to disputed assessments.
 Notice of the decision and action of the county board will be sent to the taxpayer who may accept or appeal the decision.

 Should a taxpayer disagree with a decision of a county board of equalization, the taxpayer may appeal to the State Board of Equalization for a hearing and determination by an administrative judge.

-A party who desires the State Board of Equalization to review an Initial Decision & Order must file a written petition with the Executive Secretary of the State Board of Equalization within thrity (30) days from date the order was sent.
-Review by the State Board of Equalization is permissive and not guaranteed.
-Parties who petition for review by the board will be notified if their petition is granted.
+A party who wants the Board to review an Initial Decision & Order must file a written petition with the Executive Secretary of the State Board of Equalization within thirty (30) days from date the order was sent.
+Review by the State Board of Equalization is not guaranteed.

 Written petitions should be emailed to sb.web@cot.tn.gov and a hard copy mailed to: